pkalivas/radiate/docs/source/genome.md

 The `Population` is created and managed by the `GeneticEngine`, and you shouldn't need to create a `Population` directly.
 Instead, you will interact with the `GeneticEngine` to manage the population and evolve the individuals.

 ---
+### Species

+> The Diverse Groups

+The `Species` is an optional component of the genome system that contains a `Population` of `Phenotype`s that are similar to each other.
+It is used to group individuals that are similar in some way, such as having similar `Genotype` structures or fitness scores.
+The `Species` is responsible for:

+- Grouping individuals that are similar to each other
+- Allowing the `GeneticEngine` to evolve individuals within a specific group
+- Providing a way to manage diversity within the population
+- Sharing fitness information between individuals in the same species

+The `Species` is not required for the genome system to function, but it can be useful for certain types of problems where grouping similar individuals can help improve the evolution process.
+For different `Species` to be created, your `GeneticEngine` must contain a struct which implements the `Diversity` trait - this will allow the `GeneticEngine` to create and manage `Species` based on the diversity of the individuals in the population.
+More on this later.

+---
+### Ecosystem

+> The Environment

+The `Ecosystem` is the highest level of the genome system and represents the entire environment in which the genetic algorithm operates.
+It contains zero to many `Species`, each with its own `Population` of `Phenotype`s, and a single `Population` containing all `Phenotype`s.
+The `Ecosystem` is responsible for:

+- Wrapping the entire genetic algorithm environment
+- Managing the overall population of individuals
+- Optionally Coordinating the interactions between different `Species` and managing their diversity

+The `Ecosystem` is created and managed by the `GeneticEngine`, and you shouldn't need to create an `Ecosystem` directly.
+Instead, you will interact with the `GeneticEngine` to manage the ecosystem and evolve the individuals within it.

+---

 ## Best Practices